akseidel/pywordletool/FMWM_Readme.md

 ### Magic Words Finder

-* WARNING NOTE: **FMWM**'s **magic word process** still has problems with candidate guesses that have multiple same letter situations with the target word.
+* WARNING NOTE: **FMWM**'s **magic word process** has had problems with candidate guesses that have multiple same letter situations with the target word.
+A fix has been made, but it has not been thoroughly tested.
 Any identified **magic word** that has multiple same letters should be regarded as suspect.
-The code does not properly build the require or exclude multiple letter grep arguments for most multiple same letter instances.
-This happens only for **FMWM**.
-There is no schedule as to when this will be fixed.
+This happened only for **FMWM**.

 * The **FMWM** can find all the Order M Magic Words for any particular word.
 An Order 1 Magic Word is a word that reduces the possible guesses down to just the solution word.
 In other words a Magic Word used as a first guess, or as any guess, played in hard mode, forces the next fitting guess to be the solution.
 Likewise, an Order 2 Magic Word reduces the possible guesses to two words, one of which is the solution word.
 Magic word finding is initiated using the command line arguments **-m M**.
 See the **Command Line Options** section below for more information.
 (Note: Actual 'hard mode' does not follow grey clues. 'hard mode' here requires following every green, yellow and grey clue.)